 - Did you know… It’s harassment if a creditor calls you after 9:00 pm?
 Creditors aren’t allowed to harass you on the phone, but that includes more than incessant phone calls and abusive or profane language.
 By law, creditors can’t call you after 9:00 p.m. or before 8:00 a.m., either.
-If you do receive phone calls from a creditor outside permitted calling hours, speak with a consumer protection attorney immediately to learn more about your options.
+If you do receive phone calls from a creditor outside permitted calling hours, speak with a creditor harassment attorney immediately to learn more about your options.

 - Did you know… Creditors aren’t allowed to call you at work if you’ve asked them to stop?
 The FDCPA (Fair Debt Collection Practices Act) outlines when, where, and under what circumstances creditors are allowed to contact you – specifically over the phone.
 In fact, creditors can’t call you at work if you tell them to stop calling because your employer doesn’t want you to receive those types of calls.
 In other words, it isn’t specifically unlawful for debt collectors to call you at your place of employment, but it is illegal for them to call you if they have any reason to believe your employer doesn’t want them to.

 - Did you know… It’s illegal for creditors to talk to your family and friends about your debt?
 Creditors might think they can call your family and friends as a scare tactic to get you to pay, but this is completely illegal.
 According to the FDCPA, it’s okay for creditors to contact your friends and family if they’re simply looking to find you—in these cases, you can't stop debt collectors from calling family members.
 Debt collectors cannot, however, divulge your private financial information or even insinuate that you have an unpaid debt; this is a violation of your right to privacy.
 Additionally, the FDCPA has certain restrictions that collectors have to follow when contacting your family members and friends, such as the number of times they can call.